-It will be obvious why you need power over Ethernet switch when comparing PoE switch vs non-PoE switch.
-As the most basic switch, the non-PoE switch refers to the switch that is not PoE enabled to supply power for end-users over Ethernet, which can only send data to network devices.
+The reason why you need power over Ethernet switches will be obvious when comparing PoE switch vs non-PoE switch.
+As the most basic switch, the non-PoE switch refers to the switch that is not PoE enabled to supply power for end-users over Ethernet, but can only send data to network devices.
 To acquire PoE, users have to deploy a midspan power sourcing equipment (PSE) like the PoE injector between the switch and PDs.
 This injector or other midspan PSEs can add electrical power while receiving data signals from the cable connected with the non-PoE switch, and then deliver both data and power to PDs (Learn more about PoE injector from What Is a PoE Injector And How to Use It?).
 In this application, the injector or other midspan PSEs will also need a wire for power.
-However, comparing with the non-PoE switch, the gigabit PoE switch will make things easier.
+However, for a gigabit PoE switch application, things will become easier.
 For a PoE switch, only one power cable for the switch and one network cable to connect PDs are required.
 Then the PD can be directly plugged into the PoE gigabit switch port for both data transmission and power supply.

 Based on the working mode of PoE vs. non-PoE switch, the PoE switch brings benefits over the following aspects: